adalgu/MaskitLLM/README.md

 ## Acknowledgments

-We would like to thank the open-source community and the creators of the libraries and tools that make this project possible.
-Special thanks to our early adopters and contributors for their valuable feedback and support.
+A big thank you to the open-source community and our early adopters for their invaluable feedback and contributions.
+Your support continues to drive MaskitLLM forward.